wearefine/rails-jenkins-shared-libraries/README.md

 ## Test Results
 All test results are assumed to be in JUnit format and placed in a single directory named `testresults`.

+## Docker Builds
+If a Dockerfile is present in the repo and `DOCKER_REGISTRY_URL` and `DOCKER_REGISTRY_CREDS_ID` are set builds will run with Docker.
+A sidcar MySQL container is spun up to use for the build then deleted when the build completes.
+All containers are cleaned up after the build completes.
+Gems are stored in a Docker volume per project per branch (eg. mysite_master-gems).
+This allows for faster builds since gems are cached between runs.
+Since this can lead to filling up the disk quickly it is recommended that you run a periodic clean job to remove old volumes.
+See Jenkinsfile.clean_example.

+**Note:** The current setup only works with AWS ECR but can easily be adapted to work with other private registries.

 ## [Changelog](CHANGELOG.md)